rajkunamaneni/Code-Coverage-Trends/README.md

 This project examines the link between the popularity of GitHub projects and their code quality, focusing on code coverage.
 It is a measure of how much of a project's code is tested, which can indicate its quality.
 We're interested in whether popular projects on GitHub also have high code coverage, and if improving code coverage can make a project more popular.

-We're exploring these key questions:
+We explore the following key Research Questions:

 * **RQ 1**: Do popular projects have better code coverage?
 Does a project's code coverage increase or decrease as it becomes more popular?
 * **RQ 2**: Is there a strong connection between high code coverage and project popularity on GitHub?